This blog post was originally published in June, 2017.

-We were on our way to a small village morning market in Khom Bang, in the countryside of Chanthaburi, Thailand.
+We were on our way to the small morning market in Khom Bang Village, in the countryside of Chanthaburi, Thailand.
 My friend Grant (@rawaussieathlete) was on the hunt for good tree-dropped durian to feed his annual Health and Adventure Retreat.

 So my friend Alicia and I just watched as Grant searched up and down the street, frozen in place by this:

 Puangmanee is a small, green durian with a lustrous yellow-gold interior.
 It’s often sold in Malaysia during the off-season as Musang King or Red Prawn or whatever is most hip and expensive (see Sri Hartamas Stall in Kuala Lumpur, Durian King in Taiping, or 1818 Stall in Penang)